Deducteam/Dedukti/README.md

     [ n, v1, m, e, v2 ] append (succ n) (cons {n} e v1) m v2 --> cons (plus n m) e (append n v1 m v2).

-The information between brackets will be used when typing the rule but they will not be match against when using the rule (as if they were replaced by fresh variables).
+The information between brackets will be used when typing the rule but they will not be match against when using the rule (as if they were replaced by unapplied fresh variables).

+**Remarks:**
-**Remark:** in order to make this feature type-safe, `Dedukti` checks that the typing constraint is verified when using the rule and fails otherwise.
+- in order to make this feature type-safe, `Dedukti` checks at runtime that the bracket constraint is verified whenever the rule may be used and fails otherwise.

-**Remark:** a variable can occur inside brackets only if it also occurs outside brackets and on the left of the brackets.
+- This feature is not conditional rewriting.
+When a constraints is not satisfied, Dedukti doesn't just ignore the rule and proceed, it actually raises an error.
+- because they are replaced with *unapplied* fresh variables, bracket expressions may not contain variables locally bounded previously in the pattern.
+- since they are not used during matching, bracket expressions may not "introduce" variables.
+All rule variables occuring in bracket expression need to also occur in an other part of the pattern, outside a bracket.
+- bracket expressions and their type may contain variables occuring "before" (to the left of) the pattern.
+- the type of a bracket expression may not contain variables occuring for the first time "after" (to the right of) the bracket.
+- the bracket expression may contain variable occuring for the first time "after" (to the right of) the bracket on the condition that the inferred types for these variables do not depend on the bracket's fresh variable (no circularity).

 #### NON-LEFT-LINEAR REWRITE RULES